Support Base for Air Conditioners, Patios, Etc.

 There are several materials that can be used as membranes, including rubberized carpets, etc. For us, the ideal solution is even more simple: extruded polystyrene, commonly called Styrofoam, because it is solid enough to support the weight but is not too rigid, which means that the gravel will penetrate the Styrofoam rather than the membrane (see photographs below).

-Properly installed patio, but unfortunately the membrane is in very poor condition (photograph to the left).
+Properly installed patio, but unfortunately the membrane is in very poor condition (2nd pic on right).

 6 x 6 and membrane (roof)